fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download definition of all the 1000+ maps offered by FusionMaps XT from here. </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files (JSON & CSS).
 Refer each theme with their respective `JavaScript` and `CSS` file names.|

-To set up the FusionCharts jQuery plugin, follow the steps given below:
+**Step 1:** To set up the FusionCharts jQuery plugin, follow the steps given below:

 * Include jquery.min.js to enable jQuery in your project: